Table of Contents

 Greyhound - Provides direct, daily service between downtown Portland and The Dalles.
 The Dalles Greyhound stop, 802 Chenowith Loop Rd, 800-231-2222.
 Greyhound and bikes are not the best fit but possible.
 Bikes must be boxed (boxes are sometimes available for $10), and an oversized baggage fee is charged in addition to the box.
 Board early to ensure cargo space for the bike.
 Advisable to get a box from a bike shop.

 Explore The Dalles (ETD) - Provides FREE Saturday only service between Hood River and The Dalles.
-Service has ended for the 2018 season but is expected to resume in 2019.
+The service circulates all day Saturday in The Dalles between the Gorge Discovery Center & Museum and The Dalles Dam before returning to Hood River in the evening.

 The LINK - Once you're in The Dalles, use The LINK M-F for on-demand transit service.
 Rides must be arranged 24-hours in advance (541) 296-7595.